BryanShin5/CS506-Fall2025-Project/README.md

 # Project Proposal

 ## Project Description
 This project aims to predict the number of people playing computer games on the **Steam** platform at a given date and time.
 It further aims to predict the ranking of the most played games.
-The data will be collected from SteamDB, which displays data from the official Steam API.
+The data will be collected using Steam API.

 ## Goals
 - Build a prediction model to estimate the number of players playing different games based on historical player count data.
 - Identify factors that may influence results, such as:
   - Whether it is a working day or weekend.
   - Time of day (e.g., after work hours).
   - Regional time zones.
+(Unfortunately can not be isolated)
+  - Popularity of the game, but using top 20 games will reduce the variance hopefully.
-- Collect hourly player count data for the top 20 games from SteamDB, train the model, and use it to make predictions.
+- Collect hourly player count data for the top 20 games by number of players in a day from SteamDB, train the model, and use it to make predictions.

 ## Data Collection
 - **Data Sources:** [SteamDB.info](https://steamdb.info) (uses Steam API).
 - **Collection Method:** API key: C6AE77E6054B6E818F6412D35F609F1D.
 - **Frequency/Timeframe:** Hourly basis.
-- **Scope:** Focus on the top 20 games in terms of current players.
+- **Scope:** Focus on the top 20 games by player count in terms of current players on October 5th.

 ## Data Cleaning
 - Handle missing values and inconsistencies (e.g., promotions, updates, server shutdowns).
-- Standardize data formats (e.g., datetime objects, consistent units).
+- Standardize data formats (e.g., using UTC for datetime objects, consistent units).
 - Remove duplicates and ensure consistency across games.

 ## Feature Extraction